EW INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces That Edwards Lifesciences Corporation Investors With Substantial Losses Have Opportunity...

 (MENAFN- GlobeNewsWire - Nasdaq) SAN DIEGO, Nov.
-12, 2024 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Edwards Lifesciences Corporation (NYSE: EW) securities between February 6, 2024 and July 24, 2024, both dates inclusive (the“Class Period”), have until Friday, December 13, 2024 to seek appointment as lead plaintiff of the Edwards Lifesciences class action lawsuit.
+18, 2024 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Edwards Lifesciences Corporation (NYSE: EW) securities between February 6, 2024 and July 24, 2024, inclusive (the“Class Period”), have until Friday, December 13, 2024 to seek appointment as lead plaintiff of the Edwards Lifesciences class action lawsuit.
 Captioned Patel v.
 Edwards Lifesciences Corporation, No. 24-cv-02221 (C.D.
-Cal.), the Edwards Lifesciences class action lawsuit charges Edwards Lifesciences as well as certain of Edwards Lifesciences' executives with violations of the Securities Exchange Act of 1934.
+Cal.), the Edwards Lifesciences class action lawsuit charges Edwards Lifesciences and certain of Edwards Lifesciences' executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Edwards Lifesciences class action lawsuit, please provide your information here: